-People get charged with this assault with the intent to commit rape or assault with intent to commit some sort of a sex crime, and basically what's happening is, the government, the police, the prosecutors are claiming that you or your loved one is basically trying to attack another person with the hopes of having some sort of sexual encounter with them.
+People get charged with this assault with the intent to commit rape or assault with intent to commit some sex crime, and basically what's happening is, the government, the police, the prosecutors are claiming that you or your loved one is trying to attack another person with the hopes of having some sexual encounter with them.

-A lot of times there is no sex that is had — maybe some sort of sexual act is performed, but they don't actually rape the person, otherwise they'd be charged with rape.
+Often, no sex is had — maybe some sexual act is performed, but they don't rape the person.
+Otherwise, they'd be charged with rape.

 Consent or Intoxication Argument